 Most popular activites in Hatton for a group of friends

-While the island of Sri Lanka has risen to fame for its iconic golden palm-fringed beaches with warm blue waters.
-The hill country, though, is one of the most beautiful places to visit; tall peaks covered in lush greenery, cascading waterfalls and its own fair share of historical and cultural sites.
-One of the most stunning towns of the central highlands is Hatton.
+While the island of Sri Lanka maybe most famous for its iconic golden palm-fringed beaches, the hill country is also well worth visiting.
+Tall peaks covered in lush greenery, cascading waterfalls and a fair share of historical and cultural sites make a number of destinations located in the central hills of the island perfect for holiday makers.
+One of the most stunning destinations in the highlands is the town of Hatton.
 Here are some popular activities to add to your itinerary if you are heading to Hatton with a group of friends.

 Sri Pada or Adam’s Peak